Breastfeeding has so many benefits for mom and baby. Unfortunately, breastfeeding doesn’t always come naturally or easily.

 The first couple of weeks of breastfeeding are by no means representative of what your entire breastfeeding experience will be like.

 Oh, how very true this is!
-Getting breastfeeding off the runway was truly a challenge and a battle for us.
+Getting breastfeeding off the runway was truly a challenge and a battle for me.
 There were many times that I just wanted to give up.

-Therefore, now that we have been “successfully” breastfeeding for eight weeks, I thought I would post some of my survival tips (for those first few weeks especially).
+Therefore, now that we have been “successfully” breastfeeding through (now three babies!), I thought I would post some of my survival tips (for those first few weeks especially).

 6 Breastfeeding Survival Tips:

 - Pray daily.
 This is the most important survival tip I can give you.
 There were so many days in the first week that I wanted to throw my hands in the air and just give up.
-It was only through prayer – laying it all down at the foot of the Cross – that we were able to persevere when there was simply no light at the end of the tunnel.
+It was only through prayer – laying it all down at the foot of the Cross (and remembering that the grave is EMPTY!) – that I was able to persevere when there was simply no light at the end of the tunnel.
+God designed you to nourish your baby.
+Ask Him for wisdom to help you know what to do.
+He will meet you.
+I promise.

-- Choose a good book. – It takes some time for baby to become efficient at nursing.
+- Choose a good book. – It takes some time for baby to become efficient at nursing, and even then you’ll spend a lot of time just sitting with your baby.
 My baby could nurse anywhere from 30 minutes to an hour.
 I used this time for reading good books!
+I found the Kindle app on my phone to be super helpful, or my Paperwhite.
+You can load up on Kindle deals for those hours of sitting and nursing.
+Another thing I did was keep a Bible nearby and would just read a bit while I rocked and nurse.

 Overall, those first few weeks are downright hard.
 However, they are downright worth it.
 I am so glad that we persevered.